Actindo-AG/Documentation/DataHub/Operation/04_ManageDeletedAttributes.md

 ## Permanently delete an attribute

-You can permanently delete an attribute if it is no longer needed.
+Permanently delete an attribute if it is no longer needed.
-As there are usually dependencies on an attribute, for example through an attribute set or created products, it is recommended to deactivate an attribute instead of deleting it permanently.
+There are usually dependencies on an attribute, for example through an attribute set or created products.
+It is recommended to deactivate an attribute instead of deleting it permanently, see [Deactivate an attribute](../Integration/01_ManageAttributes.md#deactivate-an-attribute).
 Permanently deleted attributes cannot be recovered.

+> [Caution] Be aware that problems may occur if you delete an attribute with existing dependencies.

 #### Prerequisites

-At least one attribute has been moved to the *DELETED ATTRIBUTES* tab, see [Delete an attribute](#delete-an-attribute).
+At least one attribute has been moved to the *DELETED ATTRIBUTES* tab, see [Delete an attribute](../Integration/01_ManageAttributes.md#delete-an-attribute).

 #### Procedure